hesl-seu/v2sim/readme.md

 ![alt text](docs/5.png)

-4. **Edit grid**: Switch to `Network` page to view the road netowrk (in blue) and distribution network (in black).
+4. **Edit network**: Switch to `Network` page to view the road netowrk (in non-black color) and distribution network (in black).
 Hold the mouse's right button to pan.
-Distribution network can be moved and edited by left click. **However, editing road network is not available here.
-Please use SUMO NetEdit.**
+Network can be dragged and edited by left click.

 ![alt text](docs/11.png)